kyleknighted/pay-idpro/README.md

 I do not guarantee that this code works beyond the date that I launched it.
 It worked at one point and it probably still works, you may have just done something wrong.

-If you'd like to donate your hard earned money to me so that I can continue to buy the fuel that helps me build (Bud Select), it'd be much aprpeciated.
+If you'd like to donate your hard earned money to me so that I can continue to buy the fuel that helps me build (Bud Select), it'd be much appreciated.
 Also, while you're donating, you'll notice that this is also a demo of the application you're about to download.

 [Donate and/or Demo](https://idpro.herokuapp.com/)